pollyhall40/GSA-Acquisition-FAR-Buying-Guides/00-How You Can Participate.md

 1. Fork the content → You now have your own version to make changes freely.

-2. Make changes → Add new information, guidance, tips, improvements or typos in your fork.
+2. Make changes → Add new information, suggestopms, tips, improvements or typos in your fork.

 3. Create a pull request → Suggest your changes to the original project.